ben-razor/aqua-explore/README.md

 ## How To Use

-The aqua server takes posted Aqua code and runs it through the aqua compiler.
-Sends back js/ts/air.
+The aqua server takes posted Aqua code and runs it through the cli Aqua compiler.
+Sends back js, ts or air.

 ```
 git clone git@github.com:ben-razor/aqua-explore.git